coupergateway/couper/docs/website/content/2.configuration/4.block/oidc.md

   },
   {
     "default": "",
     "description": "The Couper endpoint for receiving the authorization code.
 Relative URL references are resolved against the origin of the current request URL.
-The origin can be changed with the `accept_forwarded_url`(`settings` block) attribute if Couper is running behind a proxy.", "name": "redirect_uri",
+The origin can be changed with the [`accept_forwarded_url` attribute](settings) if Couper is running behind a proxy.", "name": "redirect_uri",
     "type": "string"
   },